ansys/pysystem-coupling/README.rst

 Both forms are strongly related to each other.
 A key difference in the Pythonic API is that naming is adjusted, in a generally predictable manner, to follow Python conventions.
 If you are already familiar with System Coupling, adjusting to this form, which is the recommended API, should be easy.
-However, if you transitioning existing scripts, the native System Coupling API is made available as a convenience.
+However, if you are transitioning existing scripts, the native System Coupling API is made available as a convenience.

 .. note::